tomblue01/Redlab_Emulations/attack-info.md

 ## 6. DISCOVERY

-### T1082 - System Information Discovery
+### Multiple Discovery Techniques
 **What it does:**
-- Executes `systeminfo`, `wmic`, or registry queries
-- Gathers OS version, patches, hardware info
+- T1082 Test #1: System Information Discovery (systeminfo, hostname, ver commands)
+- T1057 Test #2: Process Discovery (tasklist or Get-Process)
+- T1049 Test #1: System Network Connections Discovery (netstat)

 **EDR should detect:**
-- Native Windows reconnaissance binaries
-- Multiple info-gathering commands in sequence
+- Rapid succession of reconnaissance commands
-- WMIC queries for system data

-### T1057 - Process Discovery
-**What it does:**
-- Runs `tasklist`, `Get-Process`, or `wmic process`
-- Enumerates running processes

-**EDR should detect:**
-- Process enumeration APIs
-- Tasklist execution
+- `systeminfo.exe`, `hostname.exe` execution
-- WMIC process queries

-### T1049 - System Network Connections Discovery
-**What it does:**
-- Executes `netstat -ano` or similar
+- `tasklist.exe` or PowerShell `Get-Process`
-- Discovers active network connections

-**EDR should detect:**
-- `netstat.exe` execution
+- `netstat.exe` with parameters
-- Network enumeration commands
+- Multiple info-gathering commands in short timeframe

 ### T1018 - Remote System Discovery
 **What it does:**
-- Runs `arp -a` command
+- Executes `arp -a` to enumerate network neighbors
-- Saves network reconnaissance to `network_recon.txt`
+- Saves output to `network_recon.txt` in script directory
+- Identifies other systems on the local network

 **EDR should detect:**
-- Network scanning commands
+- `arp.exe` execution with `-a` parameter
 - ARP table enumeration
-- File creation with recon data
+- File creation with reconnaissance data in script directory

 ---